-The database is developed to store all attributes data that are relevant for analyses in this project.
-It is designed to enable users to retrieve data based on the analyses run within the application.
-This attributes database will be linked with its spatial objects during the system runtime.
+The database used to store all attributes data for this project are developed using the Microsoft Access database.
+It is designed to enable users to retrieve relevant data within the application.
+This attributes database will be linked with its spatial objects when the application is running.

-5.1 The Tables
+The Tables

-The attributes database contains four major tables to store all related attributes data which are BUILDING, ROOM, OCCUPANT and NODE.

-The BUILDING table is used to store data for building general information such as the building's name, type (e.g. hall, faculty, etc) and its functions such as convention hall or multi-purpose hall.
-Since a building may consists of many rooms, this table is connected to the ROOM table which is use to store the information of the rooms located inside a building.
+Currently, the database contains four major tables to store all related attributes data which is BUILDINGS, ROOMS, OCCUPANTS and NODES.
+The BUILDINGS table is used to store data for building general information.
+It contains three fields; NAME is for the building's name, TYPE is for the building's type (e.g. hall, faculty, etc) and FUNCTIONS is for the building's functions.

-The ROOM table consists of six fields which is ROOM_NO for the room number, BLOCK for the block where the room is located, FACULTY for the faculty's name, ROOM_TYPE is for the type of the room (e.g. lecture hall, tutorial room, etc), CAPACITY for the number of people can be in the room at one time, and PHONE_NO for the room's phone number (if any).
+All information about the rooms in the buildings is stored in the ROOMS table.
+It consists of six fields which is ROOM\NO for the room number, BLOCK for the block where the room is located, FACULTY for the faculty's name, ROOM\TYPE is for the type of the room (e.g. lecture hall, tutorial room, etc), CAPACITY for the number of people can be in the room at one time, and PHONE\NO for the room's phone number (if any).

-The OCCUPANT table holds information on the occupants of the rooms in a building.
-This table contains 5 fields which is the NAME for the occupant's name, TITLE for the occupant's title, POSITION for the occupant's position, DEPT for the occupant's department and ROOM_NO for the room number occupied by the occupant.
+The third table is the OCCUPANTS table that holds information on the occupants of the room in the building.
+This table contains 5 fields which is the NAME for the occupant's name, TITLE for the occupant's title, POSITION for the occupant's position, DEPT for the occupant's department and ROOM\NO for the room number occupied by the occupant.
+The coordinates for all the fixed nodes for the network analysis are stored in the NODES tables.
+This table contains five fields which are INDEX for indexing (this value are given automatically by the DBMS), X\COORD for X value, Y\COORD for Y value, Z\COORD for the Z value and ROOM\NO to store the room number if the nodes are on specific places.